 Data Storage & Security

 We take data privacy and security very seriously at Whereby, and we've taken measures to ensure your data is stored in a secure way.
-Additionally, we're fully GDPR compliant and have systems in place so you can see how your data is used or export any data Whereby is storing for you.
+Additionally, we are GDPR compliant and have systems in place so you can see how your data is used, delete your profile with all data or export any data Whereby is storing about you.
 Below we've laid out some common questions we get about data security with answers on the steps we've taken.
-If you don't see the question you're looking for, feel free to reach out to us at email@example.com!
+If you don't see the question you're looking for, feel free to reach out to us at email@example.com.

 Is Whereby a Data Processor?

-At Whereby, we decide what data we collect from users and the purpose of processing.
-This, according to the definitions in GDPR, defines us as a Data Controller, and not a Data Processor with regards to our users.
+For customers on our Free and Pro plans, we decide what data we collect from users and the purpose of processing.
+This, according to the definitions in GDPR, defines us as a Data Controller, and not a Data Processor with regards to our Free and Pro users.
 It is therefore not relevant for us to offer a Data Processing Agreement to individual customers.

 This is clearly defined in GDPR Article 1 "Definitions"

 Point 7: ‘controller’ means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law;

 Point 8: processor’ means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;